Skip to main content

 X. CAMPUS MAIL

-A. The Campus Mail Service is maintained for the purpose of carrying messages relating to University business from (1) offices of the University and (2) individual members of the faculty, staff or student body.
+A. The Campus Mail Service is maintained for the purpose of carrying messages relating to University business from (1) offices of University and (2) individual members of the faculty, staff or student body.
 The Campus Mail Service will not carry personal messages between individuals or groups.

 XI.
 DIGITAL COMMUNICATION

-.B.
-It is suggested that University employees who use the University’s electronic mail system at a time when the employee has not been officially designated to represent the University’s position shall include the following language in any discussions of political advocacy or political solicitation:
+B. Any University employee who uses the University’s electronic mail system at a time when the employee has not been officially designated to represent the University’s position shall include the following language in any discussions of political advocacy or political solicitation:

 This message is not endorsed by Central Michigan University.